Round 2 Grants

 Model 1 Projects: Integrated Care in Behavioral Health Care Settings

-Interborough implemented an integrated physical and behavioral health care program for the elderly – still in operation after the grant period – at its Flatbush outpatient mental health clinic.
-This site has high concentrations of older Russian immigrants seeking care.
+- Interborough Developmental and Consultation Center implemented an integrated physical and behavioral health care program for the elderly – still in operation after the grant period – at its Flatbush outpatient mental health clinic.
+This site had high concentrations of older Russian immigrants seeking care.
 A nurse practitioner worked in collaboration with a physician to provide integrated care, which included physical exams, health wellness groups, complex care management, and integrated physical and behavioral health treatment plans.

-Mercy renovated space at its outpatient behavioral health services site in Garden City to conduct physical examinations, added part-time physical health care staff, and reorganized procedures to integrate the delivery of care provided by both physical and behavioral health staff.
+- Mercy Medical Center renovated space at its outpatient behavioral health services site in Garden City to conduct physical examinations, added part-time physical health care staff, and reorganized procedures to integrate the delivery of care provided by both physical and behavioral health staff.
 The integration project – still in operation after the grant period – recently acquired the part-time services of physicians affiliated with the hospital to prepare for the transition of fee-for-service Medicaid behavioral health services to managed care.